garden-io/garden/docs/reference/action-types/Run/helm-pod.md

 [spec](#spec) > [chart](#specchart) > url

-An absolute URL to a packaged URL.
+URL to OCI repository, or a URL to a packaged Helm chart archive.

 | Type     | Required |
 | -------- | -------- |